Questions — Parshah Terumah

 10) Again, the poles are made of acacia which is even more problematic with the poles since they will be more stressed than the ark itself?

 11) The tablets are to be placed inside the ark.
 Is God taking them back in a way?
-Does God want them in the ark to protect the Israelites from the fatal danger than would be associated with contact with them?
+Does God want them in the ark to protect the Israelites from the fatal danger that would be associated with contact with them?
 But then, contact with the ark itself could prove fatal.
 Was this because of the presence of the tablets or because of the ark itself?
 Was there a use for the tablets after Sinai.
-In the Morman scriptures the golden tablets are lost.
+In the Mormon scriptures the golden tablets are lost.
 Is there something about the idea of lost tablets?
 What did happen to them in the end?

 12) Many things are allowed in the Mikdash that are forbidden outside it (at least on Shabbat).
 The cherubim are clearly the sort of molten images that are forbidden in the second commandment.
 How is this permitted?
 Who would see this representative art?